-All U.S. citizens and resident aliens must file a U.S. individual income tax return, even if they permanently live outside the United States and may not owe any tax because of income exclusion or tax credit.
+All U.S. citizens and resident aliens must file a U.S. individual income tax return if they earn income at or above the filing requirement, even if they permanently live outside the United States and may not owe any tax because of income exclusion or tax credit.

 You can mail your tax return and payment using the postal service or approved private delivery services.
 A list of approved delivery services is available on IRS.gov.
 If you mail a return from outside the United States, the date of filing is the postmark date.
 However, if you mail a payment, separately or with your return, your payment is not considered received until the date of actual receipt.

 If you are a U.S. citizen or resident alien and you live in a foreign country, mail your U.S. tax return to: